-But what happens if your partner dies before you’ve legally established your common law marriage?
-If this happens, you’ll have to prove your marriage to be able to inherit and receive assets from your spouse, such as:
+In states that recognize them, a common-law marriage is just as valid as a formalized marriage.
+Common-law marriages last until a court grants a divorce or one partner dies.
+But what happens if your partner dies before you’ve legally established your common-law marriage?
+If this happens, you’ll have to prove your marital status to be able to inherit and access financial benefits, including:

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified family lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.